fense37/zhuoyue.github.io/_pages/about.md

 Ph.D in Physical Oceanography, Institute of Oceanology, Chinese Academy of Sciences (IOCAS)

-"The great Architect seems to be a mathematician."
+"The great Architect of the Universe now begins to appear as a pure mathematician."
                                         -- J.H.Jeans
 ## Address
 IOCAS